mlr16/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](URL)

 <h2>Description</h2>
-This Lab consists of walkthrough on Server 2019 and Microsoft Windows 10 in a virtual machine (Virtualbox).
-The steps will also demonstate installation of DCHP and Internal routing to enable client to access internet even when in Private Virtual Network.
+This Lab consists of a walkthrough on Server 2019 and Microsoft Windows 10 in a virtual machine (Virtualbox).
+The steps will also demonstrate installation of DCHP and Internal routing to enable clients to access internet even when in a Private Virtual Network.
 <br />